Reed-Daniel/20_Group_4_Final_Project/README.md

 * What are the most important stats in terms of determining an NBA All-Star?<br />
 	* <br />

+# Lessons Learned <a name="lessons-learned"></a>
+* Have redundancies between team members in case of illness or emergencies.
+* Clearly articulate the work in process, challenges, and path forward.
+* Identify all dependencies upfront and identify each other strengths and weaknesses.
+* Validating and Collaborating information and sources need to complete the project.
+* Share lesson learned with others.

 # References <a name="references"></a>
 * Kaggle - NBA Game Data - Players.csv <br />
 	(https://www.kaggle.com/datasets/nathanlauga/nba-games?select=players.csv&msclkid=1ac414e3b79411eca127c4f5fc6f0cf5)